allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 with Zookeeper.
 Instead, we introduced a cache for the values, which gets updated in the background using *Apache Curator* caches.

-On the other side, rates don't change that frequently.
-If they do, quite often it's just small fluctuations.
+On the other side, rates don’t change that frequently.
+If they do, quite often it’s just small fluctuations.
 Therefore, we configure a threshold and consumers report their new rate if it changes more significantly compared to a previously reported value.
 We save some write overhead too.

 #### Only updating max-rate when required

-Do we need to update `max-rate`'s constantly?
+Do we need to update `max-rate`’s constantly?

-When there is no busy consumer, there is no need to grant anyone a higher share, as they're happy with what they already have.
+When there is no busy consumer, there is no need to grant anyone a higher share, as they’re happy with what they already have.
 We eliminate most writes to Zookeeper.
-If consumers are constantly busy, that's an indicator that the subscription limit is too low.
+If consumers are constantly busy, that’s an indicator that the subscription limit is too low.

 #### Dealing with node failures and new nodes